chris-bz/chris-bz.github.io/_posts/2020-08-15-ranger-configuration-extras.md

 Maybe I need to open file in an editor I'm not using daily:

-> map us shell subl %s; xdotool key super+e
+> map us shell subl %s

 Sublime Text spawns separate process by default, so it doesn't require command ending to make it to.
-I am using an xdotool program to press a system-wide i3 keyboard shortcut to focus that application.
-After all, when I open something for edition, the next thing I most often want is to start editing it.

 Another use is to start program with a specified geometry.
 I want to start MPV player, but want it on my second 4:3 monitor: